 If a woman is infected with HIV and has BV, there is an increased risk of passing HIV/AIDS to her partner and possibly to her child if she is pregnant2,3,4.

 If I have BV, will I be able to get pregnant?

 There is no indication that BV affects a woman's ability to get pregnant.

 However, BV is associated with certain risks to the fetus, including delivering an infant preterm (before 37 weeks of pregnancy) and delivering an infant with a low birth weight (generally, 5.5 pounds or less).2 If you are planning a pregnancy and have recently been diagnosed with BV, you should discuss your plans with your health care provider.
 He or she may wish to perform a follow-up examination to ensure that you have been successfully treated before you try to get pregnant.

-Pregnant women with BV are more likely to deliver a preterm infant (before 37 weeks of pregnancy) and to have an infant with a low birth weight (generally, 5.5 pounds or less).1,2
+Pregnant women with BV are more likely to deliver a preterm infant (before 37 weeks of pregnancy) and to have a low birth weight infant (generally, 5.5 pounds or less).1,2

 Scientists estimate that each year in the United States, 80,000 preterm births, 4,000 infant deaths, and 4,000 cases of damage to an infant's nervous system are related to pregnant women having BV.5

 The types of bacteria that cause BV can sometimes infect other parts of the reproductive organs and cause pelvic inflammatory disease (PID).2 If a woman develops PID because of infection with BV, she is more likely to have an ectopic pregnancy—a pregnancy in which the fetus develops outside of the womb.
 Fetuses that develop ectopically (outside of the womb) usually do not survive.
 PID can also increase a woman's chances of becoming infertile.2